Consumer spending: Government economic stimulus

 In times of economic trouble or uncertainty, the government often tries to rectify the issue by distributing economic stimuli, often in the form of rebates or checks.
 However such techniques have failed in the past for several reasons.
 As was discussed earlier, temporary financial reprieve rarely succeeds because people do not often like rapidly shifting their spending habits.
 Also, people are many times intelligent enough to realize that economic stimulus packages are due to economic downturns, and therefore they are even more reluctant to spend them.
-Instead they put them into savings, which can potentially also help spur the economy.
-By putting money into savings, banks profit and are able to decrease the interest rates, which then encourage others to save less and promote future spending.

-Fuel

-When fuel supplies are disrupted, the demand for goods that are dependent on fuel, like motor vehicles and machinery, may decrease.
-Disruption in energy supplies creates uncertainty regarding availability and upcoming prices of these supplies.
-Often, consumers will not purchase energy-dependent products until they can be sure that fuel will be available to use the product.

-Increases in the price of fuel do not lead to decreases in demand because it is inelastic.
-Rather, a greater portion of income is spent on fuel, and less is available to purchase other goods.
-This leads to an overall decrease in consumer spending.
+Instead they put them into savings.

 Data

 United States

 In 1929, consumer spending was 75% of the nation's economy.
 This grew to 83% in 1932, when business spending dropped.
 Consumer spending dropped to about 50% during World War II due to large expenditures by the government and lack of consumer products.
 Consumer spending in the US rose from about 62% of GDP in 1960, where it stayed until about 1981, and has since risen to 71% in 2013.

 In the United States, the Consumer Spending figure published by the Bureau of Economic Analysis includes three broad categories of personal spending.